-The use of recessed lighting in ceilings is common across both the new build and refurbishment sectors.
-If a recessed light is installed directly into a high performing PIR / PUR insulation, without taking appropriate precautions, then there will be little chance for heat generated by the lighting to dissipate.
+The use of downlighters, recessed lights or spotlights into ceilings is common across both the new build and refurbishment sectors.
+If a downlight or spotlight is installed directly into a high performing PIR / PUR insulation, without taking appropriate precautions, then there will be little chance for heat generated by the lighting to dissipate.
 The insulation is thermoset, which means it will not melt under the heat from the lights, however excessive heat may affect the performance of the light.